TsitsiN/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2-hellofile - displays contents of a file passwd 3-twofiles - displays contents of 2 files passwd and hosts 4-lastlines - script Displays the last 10 lines of /etc/passwd
+5-firstlines -Display the first 10 lines of /etc/passwd